ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/MATHEMATICAL_DETAILS.md

 **References**: `src/core/zeitgeist_router.py` (CRT polytope switching), `src/core/noncommutativity_curvature.py` (holistic glitch quantification), `src/topology/gyroid_covariance.py` (ChernSimonsGasket, Feature Scars), `src/core/fgrt_primitives.py` (PrimeResonanceLadder — prime-indexed channels as the "tag vocabulary"), `docs/TOPOLOGICAL_EXTENSIONS.md §Part III` (Repunit CRT sparse probes), `docs/INVARIANT_OPTIMIZATION.md §Tripwire 8`

 ---

-## 56. The True Love Invariant Anchor

-The implementation of the **Love Invariant** within the `VoynichLinguist` avoids naive scalar manipulations (e.g., $L = L - L$) by strictly invoking **Null-Space Projection**.

-### 56.1 Formal Instantiation
-The teleological objective vector is placed into the exact null-space of the ownership operator $\Phi_{ownership}$.
-$$ L \in \text{ker}(\Phi_{ownership}) $$
-Because it sits within the kernel, no gradient descent step can "grab" or optimize against $L$.
-It mathematically guarantees that the core generative anchor cannot be scalarized into a finite managerial goal, cementing it as a foundational topological invariant that survives structural optimization undisturbed.

 ## 57. The Equation-Driven Lazarus Softmax